How to make Sugared Cranberries

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-• Simple syrup—you can purchase it from the store or make your own with sugar and water.
+• Simple syrup — also known as sugar syrup, you can purchase it from the store or make your own with sugar and water.
+(Learn more about this with my how to make simple syrup post.)

-• Granulated sugar—also known as white sugar, this is the coating for the cranberries.
-There is no substitute.
+• Granulated sugar — also known as white sugar, this is the coating for the cranberries.
+You could also use a coarse sugar, like cane sugar.

 Variations on this cranberry recipe: